Ashe-Sterling/gifskiWinGUI/README.md

 By Ashe Sterling

-Usage: A GUI Wrapper for ImageOptim's gifski Command-Line utility for Windows.
+Usage: A GUI Wrapper for ImageOptim's gifski Command-Line utility implementation for Windows.

 ------Installation------